DigitalCampus/oppia-docs/content/quizzes.rst

 Quiz password protection
 ------------------------

 The Oppia moodle block offers the possibility of protect the access of a quiz with a password.

+A password can be set in the Moodle quiz settings, under the ``Extra restrictions on attempts`` section.

 If any password is set for a particular quiz, the app will prompt an text box when pressing the "Take this quiz" button.
 Only if the correct password is introduced, the user can access this quiz.

 HTML Formatting